 Editor Bob Cooper is passionate about baseball, comic books, mid-twentieth-century American history, classic science fiction, global politics and the dream of world peace, the decline of common sense, and the proper use of the serial comma, and is still looking for the perfect project to bring all those interests together.
 He revels in uncovering bits of mundane minutiae, and was tickled to discover, for instance, that one of his favorite Golden Age comic artists, Reed Crandall, was a cousin to Harrison R. Crandall, the first official photographer of Grand Teton National Park.
 The San Francisco Giants’ two world championships in the last three years have brought him that much closer to nirvana, but he’s still hoping for that elusive world peace.

-A self-proclaimed geek of aliens, zombies and sci-fi, Hollie Keith’s other obsessions include her family, classic literature, textiles, surface pattern design, crafting and cooking.
+A self-proclaimed geek of aliens, zombies and sci-fi, Hollie Keith’s other obsessions include her family, classic literature, textiles, surface pattern design, and crafting.
 And lots of books!
 You might not think these worlds could ever collide and make sense, but they do—sometimes at four in the morning while on the computer or watching TV, sometimes trekking to dusty antiques or fabric shops with her kids in tow, and sometimes while whipping up “test kitchen” creations for which her loving husband and kiddos are guinea pigs.
 Hollie is senior editor and blog coordinator for Gibbs Smith and enjoys the mix ’n’ match of vintage and modern design and is a fan of Herman Miller, Alexander Girard, House Industries, Vitra, Orla Kiely and Helen Dardik.
-You can also catch Hollie at her craft blog, Little Miss Marmalade.
+You can also catch Hollie at her blog, Little Miss Marmalade.